Belize, the country located in Central America, is a self-governing country full of rich history and culture.

 The same as with pickpocketing, muggings often happen in Belize City.
-People who are unaccompanied are the main targets, and in case this happens to you, it is advisable not to fight back, but to give what they want in order to avoid further and even worse problems.
+Unaccompanied people are the main targets, and in case this happens to you, it is advisable not to fight back, but to give what they want to avoid further and even worse problems.

 TERRORISM RISK : LOW

-Although there has not been any terrorist attacks in Belize in recent years, that cannot be predicted.
+Although there have not been any terrorist attacks in Belize in recent years, that cannot be predicted.